shlokgalav/Cricket-ball-physics/notes/3A_aerodynamic_effects.md

 In this simplified model, swing is assumed to act in the sideways (z)-direction.

-For this model, a C_S value of 0.30 will be used, as in the research paper by Grimshaw, Briggs, and Atkins (2024), they measured the coefficient in the range of 0.25 to 0.35.
+For this model, a  value of 0.30 will be used, as in the research paper by Grimshaw, Briggs, and Atkins (2024), they measured the coefficient in the range of 0.25 to 0.35.

 A signed value of (C_S) can represent the direction of swing: